skentzos/Yewno/README.md

 XML handler could be better with weird encoding issues for parsing.
 I figured a few errors was fine.

 String handler could be a lot more sophisticated.
-TODOs were left in to describe ways.
+TODOs were left in to describe some ways to improve.

 In a production environment, I'd save the processed corpus stats in process_docs to avoid recomputing each time.
 Also, the task of determining the posts in which a term occurs would be parallelized and reduced, since the term search is completely parallelizable.
-As is
+As is calculation of similarity scores.
+Also, I'd add in tests and whatever else is part of the code architecture.